Skip to Main Content

 Footnote:

-1. Bob Stein, “Reading and Writing in the Digital Era.” (presentation, Discovering Digital Dimensions, Computers and Writing Conference, West Lafayette, IN, May 23, 2003).
+1. Bob Stein, “Reading and Writing in the Digital Era,” paper presented at the Discovering Digital Dimensions, Computers and Writing conference, West Lafayette, IN, May 23, 2003.

 Dissertations